Insight into, and Demystification of, the

 and Delrin are much less expensive.

-insulation because it is the best insulation available.
-Many of
+insulation because it is the best insulation available. some of

 our competitors use Teflon.
 However, we use, and state so in our

 product descriptions, PTFE Teflon.
 This is one of the two types of

 Teflon available.
 The other is FEP Teflon that is less expensive